 Credit Risk - Credit risk exists when there is a possibility the issuer or other counterparty to an investment may be unable to fulfill its obligations.
-As of June 30, 2022, the District's investment in the Oregon State Treasurer's Local Government Investment Pool (LGIP) was unrated.
+As of June 30, 2023, the District's investment in the Oregon State Treasurer's Local Government Investment Pool (LGIP) was unrated.

-At June 30, 2022, the District's investments in financial institutions are as follows:
+As of June 30, 2023, the District's investments in financial institutions are as follows: